 4. Is the LED on the panel blinking or is it not on at all?
 Is the Power Cab display and / or the PCP- Power Cab Panel LED blinking?
 You have might a short.
 Remove the two pin track plug from the back of the panel, leave it unplugged.

 5. Remove and restore the AC wall power to the system and see if the LED comes on.
-If the LED comes on solid with the track wires removed, you have a short in your track wiring or you have a problem with a locomotive, or something on the track.
+If the LED comes on solid with the track wires still removed, you have a short in your track wiring or you have a problem with a locomotive, or something on the track.
 Remove everything from the track and try again.
 If the LED still blinks WITH the track unplugged the Powercab has been damaged and will need to be repaired.
 Is the LED off / not lit?
 You should be using the flat 6 wire cable on the LEFT jack, with the LED below the jacks towards the bottom.
 Is the LED lit? not at all?
 The coiled cable should NOT be used in this configuration.

 6. Check your track voltage.
 If you do not own a multi-meter here is a link to an inexpensive one from Home Depot - http://www.homedepot.com/p/Powerbuilt-Digital-Multi-Meter-648349/204505225

-The track power is measured as AC, and should measure about 13.8v AC. test with a locomotive on the tracks for load.
+The DCC track power from the Power Cab Panel is measured as AC, and should measure about 13.8v AC. test with a locomotive on the tracks for load.
 Track voltage is constant and should not vary.
 If you have no track power measured as AC but the light is on steady perhaps the pins in the RJ12 jack are bent?
 Jiggle the cord and see if the light blinks.
 If you hold the cord in, the light would come on and stay on?
 The outer two wires (Blue and White wires) are track power.
 Take a flashlight and looked inside the jack on the Power Cab throttle AND the Power Cab Panel.
 Notice the outer two "pins" make sure they stick up as far as the inner four.
 Use a small screwdriver or xacto knife and carefully bend the two outer pins up same as the other four.

 7. Try a factory reset: